Best Things to do in each Section of Glacier National Park Montana

 See The Waterfalls In St Mary Valley

-Located nearby Logan Pass, the St Mary Valley is home to several waterfalls that can’t be missed.
+Located nearby Logan Pass, the St Mary Valley is home to several of the best waterfalls that can’t be missed.

 Virginia Falls is one of the best waterfalls in the entire park.
 Hikers can stand right at the base and cool off in the misty spray.